swetlanapanda8/Pet-Shop-DBMS/README.md

 - `Dog` class: Similar to the `Cat` class but represents a dog with similar attributes and methods.
 - `Data` class: Simulates a data management system, mainly for database interaction.
 It includes methods for beginning a transaction, committing a transaction, rolling back a transaction, and inserting data into a simulated database.
 - `petShop.py`: A script to perform pet shop operations.
 It includes functions to save pets to the database, create test cases, and log execution statistics.
-- `homework.sql`: Contains SQL statements to create tables for storing `Cat` and `Dog` objects in a simulated database, along with sample insert statements.
+- `petdb.sql`: Contains SQL statements to create tables for storing `Cat` and `Dog` objects in a simulated database, along with sample insert statements.
 - `test_cat.py`: Unit tests for the `Cat` class, ensuring the functionality of the class, including initial age assignment, speaking behavior, name handling, and age incrementing.

 #### Approach